Canadian Mennonite University

 Dr. Antonius is a University of Manitoba alumnus and a retired Full Professor of Sociology at Université du Québec à Montréal (UQAM).
 A specialist in contemporary Arab societies, Arab and Muslim minorities in Canada, and the Israeli-Palestinian conflict, he has also consulted for the UN, UNICEF, and other international and Canadian agencies.
 He is the author of La Conquête de la Palestine.
 De Balfour à Gaza, une guerre de cent ans (Écosociété, 2024).

-A 60 minute presentation will be followed by 30 minutes of discussion.
+A 60-minute presentation will be followed by 30 minutes of discussion.

-Tatreez Embroidery Workshop: Saturday, January 24, February 7, 1:00–3:00 PM; Saturday, February 21, 10:00–12:00 Noon
+Tatreez Embroidery Workshop: Saturday, January 24, February 7, 1:00–3:00 PM; Saturday, February 21, 10:00 AM – 12:00 Noon

 Learn this centuries-old Palestinian tradition in a welcoming and inspiring space!